 Vaginal atrophy is a real concern for many women, both before and after menopause.
 Vaginal dryness, itching, burning, and pain during sex are all common symptoms of vaginal atrophy, which happens as a result of declining estrogen.
-But regular sex can help ward off vaginal atrophy by increasing blood flow to the vagina, keeping the surrounding tissues healthy.
+But regular sex can improve your vaginal health and ward of vaginal atrophy by increasing blood flow to the vagina, keeping the surrounding tissues healthy.

 6. Ditch the chemicals.

 As a rule, you should avoid products with long lists of ingredients that you can’t pronounce — and that’s especially true when it comes to products you use on your vagina.
 Sodium lauryl sulfate is one common synthetic ingredient found in body washes.
 Definitely skip it: It’s linked to cystic acne.
-You should also avoid products like detergent and soaps with artificial scents that can cause skin irritation.
+You should also avoid products like detergent and soaps with artificial scents that can cause vaginal dryness and irritate your skin.

 To learn more, read Everything You Need to Know About Common Vulvar Skin Conditions.